ashishsimonharrison/SmartContract/SmartContract/README.md

-# In this assignment, I was able to learn basic concepts abouth the smartContact and also learnt to Compile and deploy Smart Contracts using Truffle – Ganache -- Drizzle.
+# In this assignment, I learnt basic concepts of smartContact and also how to Compile and deploy Smart Contracts using Truffle – Ganache -- Drizzle.

 # Following steps were followed:
 1. installation